ctava-msft/ai-workshop-2/README.md

 ## Success Criteria

-* The system message, when used with the LM, results in the LM returning accurate and properly formatted JSON based on the provided conversation transcript.
+* The responses to the queries are from the document and not an hallucination from LM.

 ## Solution